-This recipe is all you need to make the best, super crispy homemade pita chips!
-They’re so darn easy to make, and you can customize the flavor with any number of awesome Mediterranean spices.
-Keep them on hand to use as a snack; serve with your favorite dips and salsas; with these tasty roasted tomatoes; or throw them into a bright fattoush salad and more!
-Be sure to check out all my tips below
+This recipe is all you need to make the BEST crispy homemade pita chips!
+And you can season them any which way you like.
+Keep them on hand to use as a snack or to serve with your favorite dips and salsas.

 How to Make Pita Chips